naomibaes/naomibaes.github.io/content/_index.md

       title: 'Research Program'
       subtitle: ''
       text: |-
         My research program aims to understand conceptual change.

-So far, I have developed two novel and scalable frameworks with my PhD supervisors and international collaborators.
+        To this end, I have developed two novel and scalable frameworks with my PhD supervisors and international colleagues.
 "SIBling" is a theoretical linguistic framework that proposes three major dimensions of lexical semantic change.
-"LSC-Eval" is a three stage evaluation framework to generate synthetic datasets to evaluate methods on a synthetic change detection task and select the most suitable one for the dimension and domain of interest.
-Currently, I am applying SIBling in the mental health domain.
+"LSC-Eval" is a three-stage evaluation framework designed to generate synthetic datasets, use them to evaluate change detection methods, and identify the most suitable approach for the dimension and domain of interest.
+I am currently applying SIBling in the mental health domain to examine how concepts like *schizophrenia* and *autism* have evolved in meaning, and to uncover the social and cultural forces driving this change.

-        Overall the program contains several streams to deepen our understanding of how language mirrors and shapes social cognition, culture, and society:
+        My work draws on several complementary streams to deepen our understanding of how language mirrors and shapes social cognition, culture, and society:
-        - Understand lexical semantics from first principles, including its characterisation and underlying principles
+        - Investigate lexical semantics from first principles, including its structure and foundational mechanisms
-        - Examine how conceptual change provides a window into cultural and social dynamics
+        - Examine how conceptual change provides a window into cultural and social dynamics (e.g., concept creep, pathologization, stigmatization)
         - Explore how to integrate 'affective' and 'historical' elements into language models to develop more accurate tools and generative AI systems
+        - Test the multilingual applicability of SIBling and assess to what extent the dimensions of LSC vary across cultures and domains

     design:
       columns: '1'
   - block: collection